China end-June urban jobless rate steady at 4.1 percent

 Yin said 2.94 million urban workers were re-employed in the first six months, meeting 59 percent of the annual target to have 5 million unemployed workers move back into jobs, according to a live webcast of the briefing.

-China's Premier Wen Jiabao warned last week that the job market could turn for the worse and the government must step up efforts to create more employment.
+Premier Wen Jiabao warned last week that China's job market could turn for the worse and the government must step up efforts to create more jobs.

 The government has vowed to create 85 million jobs in urban and rural areas between 2012 and 2015 while holding the jobless rate under 5 percent, underscoring its resolve to stave off any unrest that may flare up as China's economy slows.